metosin/ring-swagger/README.md

 | `(schema/both X Y Z)`       | *type of X*

 - Vectors, Sets and Maps can be used as containers
-  - Maps are modelled either as (Complex Types) or References.
-References are resolved automatically.
+  - Maps are presented as Complex Types and References.
+Model references are resolved automatically.
-  - Nested maps are not supported (by the Spec)
+  - Nested maps are not supported (by the Spec), use references instead.
-- Utilizes *Schema coercions* for transforming the input data into vanilla Clojure, supporting the following coercions:
+- Utilizes [Schema coercions](http://blog.getprismatic.com/blog/2014/1/4/schema-020-back-with-clojurescript-data-coercion) for transforming the input data into vanilla Clojure and back, supporting the following:
   - numbers -> `Long` or `Double`
   - string -> Keyword
   - string -> `java.util.Date`, `org.joda.time.DateTime` or `org.joda.time.LocalDate`
   - vectors -> Sets
-- `Integer`, `Byte` and `Float` are not supported as they can be handled more idiomatically as `Long`s and `Double`s.
+- `Integer`, `Byte` and `Float` are not supported as they can be handled more idiomatic as `Long`s and `Double`s.

 ### A Sample Schema